We use cookies on our site to analyze traffic, enhance your experience, and provide you with tailored content.

 Provider Ads Sample Clauses

 Provider Ads.
-Provider will have the right to place Provider Ads on certain the Advertisingad Iinventory associated with Provider Content and Monetized Content, as further described in documentation provided by Google, which will at least includinge inventory on Playback Pages where Provider Content and/or Monetized Content is displayed.
-Such Provider Ads may be sold and will appear in the style and format offered by Google and as may be modified from time to time by Google; provided that, such modifications are applied consistently to all similar content providers under agreements with Google and not solely to Provider.
-Provider must enter into the standard YouTube insertion order supplied by Google for any Provider Ads submitted hereunder.
+Provider will have the right to directly sell and place Provider Ads on the Advertising Inventory associated with Provider Content and Monetized Content, as further described in documentation provided by Google, which will at least include inventory on Playback Pages where Provider Content and/or Monetized Content is displayed.
+Such Provider Ads may be sold and will appear in the style and format offered by Google and as may be modified from time to time by Google; provided that, such modifications are applied consistently to all similarly-situated content providers under agreements with Google and not solely to Provider.
+Provider must enter into the standard YouTube insertion order supplied by Google for any Provider Ads that are not submitted via an Ad Manager.
 Provider Ads must comply with the YouTube Ad Policies.
-Google reserves the right to modify the YouTube Ad Policies in its sole discretion at any time during the Term; provided that, such modifications are applied consistently to all similar content providers under agreements with Google and not solely to Provider.
-In the event Google modifies its YouTube Ad Policies, such that it materially affects Provider’s ability to sell advertisements in Provider’s sole discretion, then Provider shall have the right to deliver notice to Google of a forty-five (45) day period for the parties to determine means of remedying Provider’s ability to sell advertisements, and Provider shall have the right to turn the Provider Channels “private” during such period.
-If, at the end of such forty-five (45) day period, the parties are unable to remedy Provider’s ability to sell advertisements, Provider may terminate this Agreement upon thirty (30) days prior written notice to Google.
-Provider Ads may be placed and managed using a Google Ad Manager.
-For the avoidance of doubt, Google is under no obligation to permit the display of any Provider Ads that fail to meet its approval in Google's sole discretion or that fail to comply with the YouTube Ads Policies.
-Google may require Provider to remove from display any Provider Ads that Google determines in its sole discretion to be objectionable, and Provider will promptly remove such Provider Ads from display in Google Services.
-Further, Google is under no obligation to display any Provider Ads before the start date or past the end date of any Provider Ad campaign, or after the time when a Provider Ad campaign has reached its budget limit as furnished to Google by Provider.
+Google reserves the right to modify the YouTube Ad Policies in its sole discretion at any time during the Term; provided that, such modifications are applied consistently to all similarly-situated content providers under agreements with Google and not solely to Provider.
+In the event Google modifies its YouTube Ad Policies, such that it materially affects Provider’s ability to sell advertisements in Provider’s sole discretion, then Provider shall have the right to turn the Provider Content to a “private” setting in the Content Management System and to set Monetized Content to “block” in the Content ID system, or may terminate this Agreement upon thirty (30) days prior written notice to Google.
+Provider Ads may be sold, placed and managed using an Ad Manager.
+For the avoidance of doubt, Google is under no obligation to permit the display of any Provider Ads that fail to comply with the YouTube Ad Policies.
+Google may require Provider to remove from display any Provider Ads that Google notifies Provider as failing to meet the YouTube Ad Policies, and Provider will promptly remove such Provider Ads from the Ad Manager.
+Further, for ads placed through the Google Ad Manager or directly through an insertion order, Google is under no obligation to display any Provider Ads before the start date or past the end date of any Provider Ad campaign, or after the time when a Provider Ad campaign has reached its budget limit as furnished to Google by Provider.

 Provider Ads.
 With respect to Provider Ads, Provider will pay to Google 30% of the then-current advertising rates communicated by Google to Provider, which Google will provide and update (which may be via e-mail) during the Term.
 Any updates to advertising rates communicated to Provider will apply only to Provider Ads inventory for which no service agreement has been executed at the time of the update.
 As of the Effective Date, Google does not support serving Provider Ads on Monetized Content where there are multiple claims, but retains the right to do so.
 Google retains the right to reject any Provider Ads service agreement totaling less than $10,000 or such other amount as determined by Google.